-The Garland Citizen Police Academy focuses attention on the internal values, philosophy, and operations of the Garland Police Department.
+The Garland Citizen Police Academy is a 12 week program that focuses attention on the internal values, philosophy, and operations of the Garland Police Department.
 Designed for citizens, the academy educates citizens about the "How’s and Why’s" of the department, and the citizen’s role in the interaction of citizens and police.
 Students are encouraged to share this realistic view of the department with other citizens to improve the efficiency of law enforcement in their neighborhoods through shared responsibilities and resources.

 Various members of the police department cover a wide variety of topics in the Citizen Police Academy.
 For example, Patrol operations are discussed as well as crime investigations.
-Citizens will be able to talk to Patrol officers during the "ride-along" program.
-Domestic violence, recruiting, narcotics, internal affairs, and discipline are but a few of the many topics discussed during the course of the academy.
+Citizens are able to talk to Patrol officers during the "ride-along" program.
+Topics of domestic violence, recruiting, narcotics, internal affairs, and discipline are but a few of the many items discussed during the course of the academy.